portableant/museologi.st/photogrammetry/cleveland-museum-of-art.md

     sketchfab: https://sketchfab.com/3d-models/portrait-of-a-man-9c148f09ec5e4b95835ef34e15f2acc0

 ---
 These 3D models were created at the Museums and the Web conference with Tom Flynn.
+We went to this conference to present on behalf of Sketchfab, to try and evangelise for their platform and how the British Museum had made use of their services and to teach other people how to use 3D techniques.

+We heard the excellent Jane Alexander speak about her work, how CMA wanted to create 3D models and incorporate them into their own programmes.
+We decided to scan a load of objects, process them overnight in our AirBnB in Cleveland after the party and present them the next day in our talk.
+So we did...

 <div class="ratio  ratio-1x1 mb-3">
     <iframe title="A 3D model"  src="https://sketchfab.com/playlists/embed?collection=ce9a3d1cbd23460e9ad9390aa5b9972e"  allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>